frangelbarrera/awesome-ai-agents/README.md

 ## 🤝 Contributing
 Contributions, issues, and feature requests are welcome!
 We encourage the community to submit Pull Requests to expand this repository.
 If you have a tool or repository to suggest, please ensure it aligns with the high technical standard and format of the existing tables (specifying Stack, Engine, and Deployment accurately).

-## 📄 License
-This project is licensed under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) (CC-BY-4.0).
-Feel free to share, adapt, and build upon the material for any purpose, even commercially, as long as you give appropriate credit.